kobickahariram/econode/README.md

 Athena Hackathon '23

-Brief: Help CODENODE meet their ESG goals by reducing environmental impact using Smart Building Technologies
+Brief: Help CODENODE meet their ESG goals by reducing environmental impact using Smart Building Technologies Added prizes: Highest potential impact, Best consideration of accessible design in your solution

 Please copy the link below for our project slides :)